-John Shelton may have come to Hospice Care Plus with end-stage heart disease, but, to us, his heart was perfect.
+John Shelton may have come to Hospice Care Plus with advanced heart disease, but, to us, his heart was perfect.

 He loved life.
 He loved his wife.
 He even loved his hospice care team.

 “As soon as one birthday passed, he would start reminding you that he had another one coming up, counting down the months,” says his wife Jane.

 One reason he enjoyed celebrating each year of his life had to do with his medical history.
 He had his first heart attack at a young age and was diagnosed with heart disease at 39.
 So, to John, every single year—even every day—was a reason to celebrate.

 “John loved life and lived it to its fullest . . .
 I think he was determined to make every day count,” says Jane.

 By the time John came to us for care, he outlived his doctors’ prognosis by many years.
 But, at 76, his heart was weak.

 “He was the picture of health on the outside,” says Jane, “but it was his inside that was failing him.
 His heart disease was taking its toll.”

 Weakened heart aside, John Shelton was not going to let his 76th birthday go by without a celebration.